 These are tips that focus on the photography aspect of your wedding day, mostly lighting and timeline related stuff.
 They are by no means hard rules, and if you don’t follow my suggestions your photos won’t suck.
 These are just things that I have learned over the years after shooting countless weddings that can help make your day run more smoothly and take your photos from good to fantastic.

 Each section of your wedding day is broken down below, starting with getting ready and ending with reception.
 Each section starts off with tips for lighting (because good light is everything) and ends with general tips and timeline related things.
 Following your day break down there are a few rainy day tips, and finally, timeline samples to help you get started laying out your day!

 You can read straight through or follow the shortcut links below to go directly to a section.

-Go directly to a section by click the link below:
+Skip directly to a section using the links below:

 » There is a good chance that your hair and make-up artists will also be looking for spots with great natural light too so it’s a great idea to clear space in front of the windows in advance for them.

 » Ambient light or artificial light, when mixed with natural light, can cause unflattering skin tones and weird colors in photos.
 You will probably notice me turn off ambient lights in a room before I start shooting to avoid mixed tones.
 I apologize in advance for turning off all of the lights when I arrive lol!